Schwinger effect with backreaction in 1+1D massive QED with a strong external field: Vacuum expectation value

 \section{Vacuum expectation value}

-We consider the case where the electric field is zero at an early time and turned on at $t=t_{0}$.
-Before the external field is turned on, we assume that the state is in the vacuum state $\ket{\Omega}$ defined to be the lowest energy eigenvector of the Hamiltonian (\ref{eq:Hamiltonian QED boson}) at $t<t_{0}$.
+We consider the case where the electric field is zero at an early time and turned on at $t=t_{0}$.\footnote{In QED$_{2}$, a constant $E_{C}$ is sometimes referred to as a ``$\theta$ term'' (e.g.~\cite{Coleman1976sep}).
+Here, setting $E_{C}=0$ before $t=t_{0}$ indicates that we consider the case of external fields where $\theta=0$.} Before the external field is turned on, we assume that the state is in the vacuum state $\ket{\Omega}$ defined to be the lowest energy eigenvector of the Hamiltonian (\ref{eq:Hamiltonian QED boson}) at $t<t_{0}$.
 Since the bosonized Hamiltonian (\ref{eq:Hamiltonian QED boson}) is considered to be equivalent to the original fermion Hamiltonian (\ref{eq QED quantum hamiltonian}), the vacuum state $\ket{\Omega}$ defined on the boson side should also be the vacuum state on the fermion side.
 After turning on the field ($t>t_{0}$), $\ket{\Omega}$ evolves to a state $\ket{t;\Omega}$ according to the Schr\"odinger equation:

 Since the $\widehat{\phi}(x)$ is the scaled electric field due to Eq.~(\ref{eq:quantum electric field}), the expectation value of $\widehat{\phi}(x)$ evaluated on $\ket{t;\Omega}$ can capture the time evolution of the vacuum as a response to the external field; thus, our goal is to compute